-- · Self-reporting by Signatories; - An allegation of a Code breach lodged in writing to the Code Administrator; - A review initiated by the Code Administrator; - A review initiated by the Code Review Panel.
+- Self-reporting by signatories; - An allegation of a Code breach lodged through the online Code portal; - A review initiated by the Code Administrator; - A review initiated by the Code Review Panel.

 The Code Administrator will keep a record of breaches and the outcome of investigations.
-Following its breach guidelines, Registered Communities that are deemed to have breached the Code will have sanctions imposed according to the matrix below.
+Following its breach guidelines, signatories who are deemed to have breached the Code will have sanctions imposed according to the matrix below.
 If a party other than the Signatory is reporting the breach, then:

-- Written evidence of the breach must be presented by that third party; - The Code Administrator will provide written details of the alleged breach to the Signatory (observing privacy requirements); - The Signatory will have 21 days to respond in writing to the Code Administrator regarding the alleged breach.
-If the breach is not disputed, then the Code Administrator will notify the Signatory of the sanction imposed according to the Breach Matrix and list of sanctions set out below; - If the breach is disputed, then the Code Administrator will investigate the breach.
-If the Code Administrator is satisfied, on reasonable grounds, that the breach has occurred, then a sanction will be applied according to the Breach Matrix and list of sanctions set out below, or the Code Administrator may refer the matter to the Code Review Panel for determination: - Decisions by the Code Administrator, including a decision as to whether a breach has occurred, and the sanction imposed, can be appealed by the Signatory to the Code Review Panel.
+- Written evidence of the breach must be presented by that third party; - The Code Administrator will provide written details of the alleged breach to the Signatory (observing privacy requirements); - The signatory will have 21 days to respond in writing to the Code Administrator regarding the alleged breach.
+If the breach is not disputed, then the Code Administrator will notify the signatory of the sanction imposed according to the Breach Matrix and list of sanctions set out below; - If the breach is disputed, then the Code Administrator will investigate the breach.
+If the Code Administrator is satisfied, on reasonable grounds, that the breach has occurred, then a sanction will be applied according to the Breach Matrix and list of sanctions set out below, or the Code Administrator may refer the matter to the Code Review Panel for determination; - Decisions by the Code Administrator, including a decision as to whether a breach has occurred, and the sanction imposed, can be appealed by the signatory to the Code Review Panel.